 When we have enough Behaviours for the exercise to seem meaningful we begin to group them in an attempt to understand if there are commonalities.

-We draw up lists and, as with teams, we give them names:

-Regulation, Resistance, Readiness, Deviation, Care and Sabotage.
+We draw up lists and, as with teams, we give them names: Regulation, Resistance, Readiness, Deviation, Care, Sabotage.

-Many fit in to more than one category and most, although not all, seem to happen in advance of 'making': preparatory exercises, manoeuvres, even tricks.
+Many fit in to more than one category and most, although not all, seem to happen in advance of 'making'; preparatory exercises, manoeuvres, even tricks.

-Michel de Certeau, talks about 'tricks in the art of doing' that enable individuals subjected to the global constraints of modern-especially urban society to deflect them, to make use of them, to contrive through a sort of everyday tinkering to establish their own décor and trace their own personal itineraries.
-(Augé, 1995: 38)
+Michel de Certeau, in L'Invention du Quotidien, talks about 'tricks in the art of doing' that enable individuals subjected to the global constraints of modern - especially urban - society to deflect them, to make use of them, to contrive through a sort of everyday tinkering to establish their own décor and trace their own personal itineraries.
+(Augé, 1995:38)

 Certeau's deflection might be an appropriate way to think about these behaviours as activities designed to make the transition between the constraints of everyday life and making art.
 Portals perhaps.
-Crying, sleeping, staring, running and surfing would appear to be strategies, conscious or not, which have become integral to the itineraries of artists; necessary, even fundamental patterns of experience towards creativity.
+Crying, sleeping, staring, running, surfing would appear to be strategies, conscious or not, which have become integral to the itineraries of artists; necessary, even fundamental patterns of experience towards creativity.
 So, can they be considered as work?
 38. Clear your sight with your left hand and rub your face, palm open, concentrating on the areas of forehead and eyes.
 Look down, 20 seconds, rub face, 5 seconds, look down.

-Garry Barker

 Within the context of current educational preoccupations with evidencing and measuring production, what type of 'work' is valued and who is allowed to do it?

-Can this new acquaintance with the conditions that precipitate, encircle or influence the act of making bring into focus and legitimise what is otherwise seen to be nonproductive activity?
+Can this new acquaintance with the conditions that precipitate, encircle, or influence the act of making bring into focus and legitimise what is otherwise seen to be non-productive activity?
 Writer Brian Dillon (2018) talks about the filing system he keeps for different texts he has written, in order to demonstrate to himself his own productivity as a writer.
 In a short essay, he appears to confess to the inadvertent invention of a 'vexing schedule' towards the production of 'chunks or gobbets' of short texts.

-Admitting to a dependency on production and completion in order to maintain his significance as a writer, he talks of a keeping a 'killing anxiety' at bay (p.
-35).
+Admitting to a dependency on production and completion in order to maintain his significance as a writer, he talks of a keeping a 'killing anxiety' at bay (p35).

-'What is it all for exactly?
-To keep certain kinds of fear at bay, or to cultivate anxieties, to replicate the same fear a thousand times and more, as if it were the only thing keeping you alive?'
+What is it all for exactly?
+To keep certain kinds of fear at bay, or to cultivate anxieties, to replicate the same fear a thousand times and more, as if it were the only thing keeping you alive?
+Which it sometimes seems it might be, and especially now, when so much has fallen away, when there is so little to hold on to and I find myself counting the pages darkened and the files saved.
+(Dillon, 2018:35)

-Dillon, B (2018).
-Essayism: On Form, Feeling, and Nonfiction

 The Inventory amplifies such devices, the contrivances of artists that seem to be designed consciously or not, to enable, postpone, demonstrate and confront real work.
 And by way of recognising this as legitimate labour, another form of real work is being carried out by those who gather, process, enact and document instructions in the performance event.
 Here, all are protected from risks and spills by full-length overalls (either blue or red, depending on the nature of their work) and they carry out their tasks in dedicated zones.
 So, does all of this activity help us, back in the art school, to recognise such contrivances as the legitimate labour of our students?

-3. Unroll approximately 4ft of bubble wrap on the floor, fashion a pillow, lie down and snooze.
+3. Unroll approximately 4 ft of bubble wrap on the floor, fashion a pillow, lie down and snooze.